gcappon/awesome-diabetes-software/README.md

 * Bioengineering
     * [IEEE Transaction on Biomedical Engineering](https://www.embs.org/tbme/) - IEEE Transactions on Biomedical Engineering contains basic and applied papers dealing with biomedical engineering.
 Papers range from engineering development in methods and techniques with biomedical applications to experimental and clinical investigations with engineering contributions.
+    * [Journal of Diabetes Science and Technology](https://journals.sagepub.com/home/dst) - Journal of Diabetes Science and Technology (JDST) is a bi-monthly, peer-reviewed scientific journal published by Diabetes Technology Society (DTS).
+JDST covers scientific and clinical aspects of diabetes technology, the development and use of mobile applications and wireless communication, as well as bioengineered tools.

 # Contributing